etpedror/usermgmt/README.md

-# SImple Modules to Help some Azure Operations
+# Simple Modules to help with some Azure operations

 ## Simple Logging
 *SimpleLogging.psm1*